Zuma's Revenge! (Windows)

 This cool "Zuma!" title call voice wasn't used.

-The scene where the frog's ship is wrecked doesn't exist, but this sound effect suggests PopCap might have planned the said scene.
+The scene where the frog's ship is wrecked doesn't exist, but this sound effect suggests that PopCap might have planned it to.

 Kahtiki Khan Maga Maga Baron Digo Kulo Komari Cephalo Ka Zhaka Mu Drumstick Willie His Crumbleness

-Each boss battles have a level name, which is never displayed.
-The bottom 3 are each section of final boss.
+Each boss battle has a level name, which is never displayed.
+The bottom three are each section of the final boss.

 Oh no!
 Jungle Boss is on a rampage!
 Blast him through holes in the curve when his shield is down.
 But don't let the curve reach the skull!